diyagoswamihere/Heart-Disease-Prediction-GenAI/README.md

 # Heart-Disease-Prediction
-This project demonstrates the usage of Generative AI to generate synthetic datasets and Machine Learning Algorithms to train a Heart Disease Prediction Model
+This projects demonstrates the usage of generative AI and machine learning models to predict the presence of heart diseaase in an individual.
+We have used CTGAN, VAE and table diffusion as three techniques to generate our synthetic datasets and pre-tained models like Linear Regression, Decision Tree, KNN, SVM, XGBoost, CNN and an ensemble model to dtermine chances of an individual having heart disease based on tabular data.